Childhood and Education Journey of Denzel Washington in Timeline

 May 18, 1991: Honorary Doctorate from Fordham University

-On May 18, 1991, Denzel Washington was awarded an honorary doctorate from Fordham University for his talent.
+On May 18, 1991, Denzel Washington was awarded an honorary doctorate from his alma mater, Fordham University, for his multifaceted talent.

 1993: National Spokesman for Boys & Girls Clubs of America

-In 1993, Denzel Washington became the national spokesman for Boys & Girls Clubs of America, participating in public service announcements and awareness campaigns for the organization.
+Since 1993, Denzel Washington has served as the national spokesman for Boys & Girls Clubs of America, participating in public service announcements and awareness campaigns.

-In 1995, Denzel Washington and his wife, Pauletta Pearson, renewed their wedding vows in South Africa, with Desmond Tutu officiating.
+In 1995, Denzel Washington and his wife renewed their wedding vows in South Africa, with Desmond Tutu officiating the ceremony.

 1995: Board Member for Boys & Girls Clubs of America

-In 1995, Denzel Washington became a board member for Boys & Girls Clubs of America.
+Since 1995, Denzel Washington has served as a board member for Boys & Girls Clubs of America.

-In 2003, the Revolutionary Armed Forces of Colombia (FARC) named Denzel Washington as one of the people with whom they were willing to negotiate for the release of three defense contractors.
+In 2003, the Revolutionary Armed Forces of Colombia (FARC) named Denzel Washington as one of the individuals with whom they were willing to negotiate for the release of captured defense contractors.

-In 2006, Denzel Washington, in collaboration with Daniel Paisner, helped publish the book "A Hand to Guide Me" for the 100th anniversary of the Boys & Girls Clubs of America.
-The book features stories from leaders about mentorship and guidance they received as youngsters.
+In 2006, Denzel Washington helped put together with Daniel Paisner, a book titled "A hand to guide me" for the 100th anniversary of the Boys & Girls Clubs of America.

 A Hand to Guide Me